Building a Model for Returns

 Here, I introduce the notation Rt(Δt)R_t^{(\Delta t)} to indicate that this return is defined across a timestep ti+1ti=Δtt_{i+1} - t_i = \Delta t.
 The notation may seem cumbersome, but it will prove quite useful later on.

-However, we can eliminate our dependence on StS_t another way, by considering log returns.
+But we can eliminate our dependence on StS_t another way: by considering log returns.

 (Rlog(Δt))t:=logΔStSt=log(1+Rt(Δt))\label{eq:LogReturn} \left(R_{\log}^{(\Delta t)}\right)_t := \log \frac{\Delta S_t}{S_t} = \log \left(1 + R_t^{(\Delta t)}\right)